Plushtoast/dsa5-foundryVTT/README.md

 This system is intended for use with Foundry Virtual Tabletop to play "Das Schwarze Auge" 5th edition.

 ## Installation - Auto Installer
-In the FVTT Game Systems Menu, click Install System and enter into the Manifest URL: `https://raw.githubusercontent.com/Plushtoast/dsa5-foundryVTT/master/system.json`
+In the FVTT Game Systems Menu, click Install System and enter the Manifest URL: `https://raw.githubusercontent.com/Plushtoast/dsa5-foundryVTT/master/system.json`

 ## Current State
 DSA 1.0 is now ready to be played by everybody.